 While children are learning to say the sounds of letters out loud, they will also begin to learn to write these letters (encoding).
 They will be taught where they need to start with each letter and how the letters need to be formed in relation to each other.
 Letter (or groups of letter) that represent phonemes are called graphemes.

-Using the Letters and Sounds publication (Dfe) supported by the Jolly Phonics scheme and Active Phonics programmes in Primary and Fresh Start in Key Stage 3, phonics are delivered in discrete sessions where appropriate.
+Using the Letters and Sounds publication (Dfe) supported by Jolly Phonics in Primary and Fresh Start in Key Stage 3, phonics are delivered in discrete sessions where appropriate.
 The pupil’s phonics levels are monitored every term to ensure progress is on track and that sessions are relevant and targeted.

 At Moor Hey, we believe that it is very important for pupils to develop a love of books and enthusiasm for developing their reading skills.